overvis/opcb-release/docs/User_Docs/OPCB-221B_Manual/README.md

 2. Check the reliability of the USB connections, if necessary, fix them with plastic clamps;
 3. Visually check the integrity of the housing, in case of damages the product should be taken out of service and sent for repair;
-4. If necessary, the housing of the product with a dry cloth.
+4. If necessary, clean the housing of the product with a dry cloth.

 **Do not use abrasives or solvents for cleaning.**